 Questioning “Why not?” (as opposed to “why”, as generally established in design) is a fantastic way of dreaming alternate social scenarios.
 Speculative Design helps us come up with outputs that are at the peak of desirability — we can ground these outputs in technical feasibility and business viability later in the design process — once we know what is the most desirable, ethical, apt thing to do for us as people.

-How could we use Design Fiction in our Design Process?
+How might we use Speculation in our Design Process?

-Design Fiction outputs – whether they are trends reports, physical artefacts, or stories expressed in any media – are great starting points for design projects.
-Design Fiction can be done in the earlier divergent parts of the design process.
-Along with classic design research, design fiction outputs are a great way of expanding upon the knowledge about a topic, and probing and judging the implications our own design deliverables before even making them.
+Speculative outputs – whether they are trends reports, physical artefacts, or stories expressed in any media – are great starting points for design projects.
+Speculation can be done in the earlier divergent parts of the design process.
+Along with classic design research, speculative outputs are a great way of expanding upon the knowledge about a topic, and probing and judging the implications our own design deliverables before even making them.

-A good design fiction output could very well serve as an inspiration, moral compass or an ethos for a design project.
+A good speculation output could very well serve as an inspiration, moral compass or an ethos for a design project.
 Since they’re ‘peak desirability’, they can (or must) include sustainability and ethics related themes in their manifestation.

 We have more frameworks, methods, and processes where these came from!
 To have a chat with us about futures, visioning, and design, you can reach out to us at firstname.lastname@example.org or email@example.com.